babbelnedd/pyscrape/README.md

 #README
-PyScrape is a cross platform aaplication that collects information and media artwork for movies
+PyScrape is a cross platform aplication that collects information and media artwork for movies in XBMC format
  - Create NFO files
  - Download artwork from TheMovieDB.org / Fanart.tv
  - Delete unwanted audio-tracks from matroska files